AnuBhagat2000/peppermint/README.md

 Swift series of books where the scientist hero Tom Swifty undergoes adventures involving rocket ships, ray-guns and other things he had invented.

 You can add a swifty using the "Challenge Me" button.

-Challenge data is at http://tom-swifty.appspot.com/challenges.json There you can find the attributions for the data.
+Challenge data is at http://tom-swifty.appspot.com/challenges.json

-Prospective Enhancements

-- edit box challenge me.
+Tested on android 4.1 and 4.2 with ADT ecplise 4.2.1

+irene.s.smith@nasa.gov